Schiffer variations and the generic Torelli theorem for hypersurfaces

-We will describe later on other properties of Schiffer variations but (\ref{eqjacpetit}) is already very restrictive, as shows Proposition \ref{theoyauvariant} below.
+It turns out that (\ref{eqjacpetit}) is in most cases a characterization of Schiffer variations, as shows Proposition \ref{proschi} below.
 A well-known result due (in various forms) to Carlson-Griffiths \cite{cagri}, Donagi \cite{donagi} and Mather-Yau \cite{mayau} says the following: \begin{prop} Let $f,\,g$ be two homogeneous polynomials in $n+1$ variables, defining smooth hypersurfaces in $\mathbb{P}^n$.
-If the Jacobian ideals $J_f^{d-1}$ and $J_g^{d-1}$ coincide, then $f$ and $g$ are in the same orbit under the group $PGl(n+1)$. \end{prop} A nice proof of this statement is given in \cite{donagi}.
-The example of the Fermat equation $f=\sum_iX_i^d$ and its variations $g=\sum_i \alpha_iX_i^d$ shows that one does not always have $f= \mu g$ for some coefficient $\mu$, under the assumptions of Theorem \ref{theoyau}.
-The Mather-Yau is the following variant which is more precise but works only for $d$ large enough and $f$ generic. \begin{prop} Let $f,\,g$ be two homogeneous polynomials of degree $d$ in $n+1$ variables, defining smooth hypersurfaces in $\mathbb{P}^n$.
+If the Jacobian ideals $J_f^{d-1}$ and $J_g^{d-1}$ coincide, then $f$ and $g$ are in the same orbit under the group ${\rm PGL}(n+1)$. \end{prop} A nice proof of this statement is given in \cite{donagi}.
+The example of the Fermat equation $f=\sum_iX_i^d$ and its variations $g=\sum_i \alpha_iX_i^d$ shows that one does not always have $f= \mu g$ for some coefficient $\mu$, under the assumptions of Proposition \ref{theoyau}.
+The Mather-Yau theorem is the following variant which is more precise but works only for $d$ large enough and $f$ generic. \begin{prop} Let $f,\,g$ be two homogeneous polynomials of degree $d$ in $n+1$ variables, defining smooth hypersurfaces in $\mathbb{P}^n$.
 Assume $d\geq 4,\,n\geq 4$.
 If $f$ is generic and the Jacobian ideals $J_f$ and $J_g$ coincide, then $f=\mu g$ for some coefficient $\mu$. \end{prop} Let us prove a closely related statement concerning the case where $J_f^{d-1}$ and $J_g^{d-1}$ are not equal but almost equal, that is, satisfy equation (\ref{eqjacpetit}).

 \begin{prop} Let $d,\,n$ be such that

 Then for a generic polynomial $f\in H^0(\mathbb{P}^n,\,\mathcal{O}_{\mathbb{P}^n}(d))$, the equation (\ref{eqjacpetit}) holds if and only if $g$ belongs to a Schiffer variation of $\lambda f$ for some coefficient $\lambda$.